-Our involvement with the Duke of Edinburgh's Award scheme saw 16 pupils gaining their Bronze award, 6 pupils achieving Silver and 2 getting their Gold awards.
+Our involvement with the Duke of Edinburgh's Award scheme saw 9 pupils gaining their Bronze award, 3 pupils achieving Silver and 4 getting their Gold awards.

 The School continues to encourage participation in a number of sporting activities.
-In particular 2019/20 saw Sibford continuing to make a significant impact on the equestrian scene.
+In particular 2020/21 saw Sibford continuing to make a significant impact on the equestrian scene, despite the pandemic.
+Rock climbing continues to grow in popularity and we have well-qualified and experienced instructors on the staff team.

-Our involvement with the North Oxfordshire School Sport Partnership continued with us retaining our prestigious Gold Mark Award.
-This enables us to benefit from the competition structure and coaching opportunities while at the same time being able to put something back into the community by offering our premises as venues for a variety of events.
-Prior to the arrival of Covid-19 events hosted included triathlon, cross-country, football, netball and swimming competitions.
-We were also very pleased to host successful training days for newly qualified teachers and primary PE leads from across the partnership.
-Partnership activities even continued during the summer term lockdown period during which time we participated in virtual athletics, cross country and foot golf competitions as well as numerous 'SockFest' activities.
+Our involvement with the North Oxfordshire School Sport Partnership has resumed with Sibford School retaining our prestigious Gold Mark Award.
+With renewed competition, this enables us to benefit from the competition structure and coaching opportunities while at the same time being able to put something back into the community by offering our premises as venues for a variety of events.
+Prior to the arrival of Covid-19, events hosted included triathlon, cross-country, football, netball and swimming competitions.
+Since restrictions have been lifted, partnership activities have included cross country, swimming and football events.